yunke-wang/yunke-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a postdoctoral researcher at the School of Computer Science, University of Sydney (USYD), advised by Prof. Chang Xu.
-I obtained my Ph.D. degree at the School of Computer Science, Wuhan University (WHU), under the supervision of Prof. [Bo Du](http://cs.whu.edu.cn/info/1019/2892.htm) and Prof. [Chang Xu](http://changxu.xyz) in June 2024.
+I obtained my Ph.D. degree at the School of Computer Science, Wuhan University (WHU) in June 2024, under the supervision of Prof. Bo Du and Prof. Chang Xu.
 Before that, I received my Bachelor's degree in computer science from Wuhan University in June 2019.
 He has been a visiting researcher at the University of Sydney (USYD) from 2022 to 2023.

 My research interests lie in imitation learning and its applications in computer vision fields.
 Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
 In addition, I closely follow the latest developments in generative models and LLMs.